spanitz/silex-restful-controller/README.md

  )));
  ```

-Your derived class of RestfulController also takes care of the appropriate response codes.
+Your derived class of RestfulController also takes care of the correct response codes.
 If you want to overwrite this behaviour, the following configuration can be set:

  ```php
  $app->mount('/api', new RestfulControllerProvider(array(